PennTURBO/turbo-ontology/medication_mapping_notes/med_map_walkthrough.md

 - other housekeeping columns like the original strings

-remove features that are at least 0.9 correlated with other features remove features with an importance of less than 1% of the most important feature
+remove features that are at least 0.9 correlated with other features

+remove features with an importance of less than 1% of the most important feature

-hold back all rows concerning a faction of the medication orders for coverage calculation then optionally ":throw out" a fraction of the rows tom improve training time during development then hold back some rows for validation
+hold back all rows concerning a faction of the medication orders for coverage calculation

+then optionally "throw out" a fraction of the rows tom improve training time during development

+then hold back some rows for validation

 Use some ML algorithm (like SVM) to determine what pattern of features predicts each of the veracity types target can be a single veracity level (identical?  shared parent?) or a concatenation of multiple (all four, or few if one is found to be problematic)